edeustace/core-standards-extra/README.md

 A website that converts core standards xml -> json + adds category and sub category

-[http://core-standards-json.herokuapp.com/| The website is here]
+The website is here: http://core-standards-json.herokuapp.com/.